A brief overview of James

 Victor Frankl’s Example

 He was marched into a Gestapo interrogation room.
-His captors had already taken away his home, his family, his freedom, his possessions, even his watch and wedding ring.
-They had shaved his head and stripped off his clothing.
-There he stood naked before the Gestapo, under glaring lights being interrogated, falsely accused, and having every reason to believe that he was doomed.
+His captors had already taken away his home, family, freedom, possessions, even including his watch and wedding ring.
+They shaved his head and stripped off his clothing.
+He stood naked, under glaring lights, to be interrogated by the Gestapo.
+He was falsely accused.
+He had every reason to believe he was doomed.
 He was destitute, a helpless pawn in the hands of brutal, prejudiced, sadistic men.
 It seemed he had nothing.
-But suddenly he realized that wasn’t quite true.
-It came into his mind unexpectedly that there was one thing he was free to do.
+Suddenly it came into his mind that something remained.
+There was one thing he remained free to do.

-Each Believer’s Attitude
+Every Believer’s Attitude

 Making Right Choices

 Believer’s emotions, intellect, and will are not independent.
 They interact.
 Each influences the others.
 In most situations, the will is able to control the intellect and emotions.
 Choosing to do what we know to be the right thing is sometimes easy, sometimes exceedingly difficult.
 When emotions, thoughts and the right choice are aligned, the choice is easy.
 When emotions and thoughts oppose the right choice, the choice is difficult.
 For that reason, Scripture repeatedly instructs believers to train their intellect and emotions to be aligned with Scriptural principles so that choices made will always be godly choices.

 If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him.
 6 But let him ask in faith, with no doubting, for the one who doubts is like a wave of the sea that is driven and tossed by the wind.
 7 For that person must not suppose that he will receive anything from the Lord; 8 he is a double-minded man, unstable in all his ways.James 1:5-8